Magical Drop II: Retrospective coverage

 Retrospective commentary for Magical Drop II has been mostly favorable.
 Reviewing the re-release on the Wii's Virtual Console, Nintendo Life's Corbie Dillard wrote that "Magical Drop II might not be the most original puzzler idea ever crafted, but it is certainly one of the most intense."
 Dillard commended its addictive gameplay design and colorful presentation, but found the lack of music variety to be an issue.
 IGN's Lucas M. Thomas also reviewed the Virtual Console re-release and felt that the home version "betrays its arcade origins", citing the minimal presentation, very few options, and difficulty.
 Nevertheless, Thomas highlighted its head-to-head multiplayer.
 MAN!AC's Thomas Nickel reviewed the Virtual Console re-release as well and regarded it as a fun puzzle game, noting the characters' cute design and animations, and two-player mode.

 Analysing the Arcade Archives re-release on Nintendo Switch, Morgan Sleeper of Nintendo Life lauded the inclusion of both Japanese and International versions, as well as the additional modes and online rankings, stating that "Magical Drop II is a fantastic, fast-paced puzzle game that feels right at home on the Switch, and an easy recommendation for any puzzle game fan."
 Hardcore Gamer's Chris Shive regarded the game and the original Magical Drop as the most enjoyable titles in the Data East Classic Collection for Super Nintendo.
-Writing for Nintendo Life, Kurt Kalata reviewed the previously unreleased Super Nintendo localization on Nintendo Switch Online, regarding it to be an "excellent" conversion of the Neo Geo original but felt that it is made redundant by the follow-up Magical Drop III.
+Writing for Nintendo Life, Kurt Kalata reviewed the previously unreleased Super Nintendo localization on the Nintendo Classics service, regarding it to be an "excellent" conversion of the Neo Geo original but felt that it is made redundant by the follow-up Magical Drop III.